tldr-pages/tldr/pages/linux/pacgraph.md

 `pacgraph --file={{path/to/file}}`

-- Change color of packages which are not dependencies:
+- Change the color of packages that are not dependencies:

 `pacgraph --top={{color}}`

-- Change color of package dependencies:
+- Change the color of package dependencies:

 `pacgraph --dep={{color}}`

-- Change background color of a graph:
+- Change the background color of a graph:

 `pacgraph --background={{color}}`

-- Change color of links between packages:
+- Change the color of links between packages:

 `pacgraph --link={{color}}`